boldcommerce/magento2-ordercomments/README.md

 ## Configuration

-There are several [configuration options](https://github.com/boldcommerce/magento2-ordercomments/blob/master/etc/adminhtml/system.xml) for this extension, which can be found at **STORES > Configuration > SALES > Sales > Order Comments**
+There are several [configuration options](https://github.com/boldcommerce/magento2-ordercomments/blob/master/etc/adminhtml/system.xml) for this extension, which can be found at **STORES > Configuration > SALES > Sales > Order Comments**.

 ## Installation
 ```